hritik189/azure-notes/Azure Databricks.md

 > Azure Databricks is a fast, easy-to-use, collaborative Apache Spark-based analytics platform optimized for the Microsoft Azure cloud environment.
 It enables organizations to run large-scale data transformations, machine learning pipelines, and real-time analytics with seamless integration across Azure services.

----

-## 1. Introduction

->Azure Databricks is a managed version of Databricks built in collaboration with Microsoft and runs natively on Azure.
-It provides an interactive workspace for data engineers, data scientists, and business analysts to process and analyze massive volumes of structured and unstructured data.

 ### Key Benefits:
 - Fully managed Apache Spark environment
 - Tight integration with Azure services (Blob Storage, ADLS, Synapse, etc.)